This is our pâté de campagne recipe! At your next dinner party, serve French country style Pâté De Campagne. You’ll really impress your guests.

 Use the food processor to chop the onions.
 Pulse to chop, adding cloves of garlic to last few pulses.

-Next, process the meat but while processing meat, melt half the butter in a large frying pan.
+Next, process the meat but while the processing meat, melt half the butter in a large frying pan.

 Cut pork shoulder into even sized cubes.
 Working in several batches, place meat in food processor fitted with metal blade.
 Process the meat until coarsely chopped.
 Transfer the meat to a large bowl.